drBenway/pixi-vn-wiki/start/sound.md

 # Sounds and Music

 The sound module is a wrapper around the [PixiJS Sound](https://github.com/pixijs/sound) library.
-It provides a simple interface for playing sounds.
+It provides a simple interface for playing sounds and saves the current state at each [step](/start/labels.md).

 ## Add and Playing